PerfVec/PerfVec/README.md

 For each program, first generate an input file, similar to [Step 2](#inputgen) of the first example.
-Then generate an output file that combines instruction latencies on all microarchitectures serving as prediction targets, using the following commands.
+Then generate an output file that combines instruction latencies on all microarchitectures serving as prediction targets, and convert it to the numpy memmap format used in training, using the following commands.

 ```
-./DP/buildComOut <input trace on uarch 1> <input trace on uarch 2> ...
+./DP/buildComOut <trace on uarch 1> <trace on uarch 2> ...
-python -m DP.inst2mmap -t -l=<# instructions in output> <output of the command above>
+python -m DP.inst2mmap -t -l=<# instructions in combined output> <combined output>
 ```

 4. Create a config file for the generated data.